Modified release tablets

 or even die.
 When seeking medical attention, take this leaflet and any remaining tablets

 with you to show the doctor.
 Also, tell them about any other medicines or alcohol

 Things you must do

-your pain is getting worse or you are having more frequent breakthrough pain.
+Tell your doctor if your pain is getting worse or you are having more frequent breakthrough